 Traveling Florida by RV has plenty of perks.
-Yes, there are a few downsides (space, decent internet, etc.) but for the most part I wouldn't have it any other way.
+Yes, there are a few things that you'll need to get used to if you are full-timing (space, erratic internet connectivity, etc.) but for the most part I wouldn't have it any other way.
 Plus, we get to see and experience places a little longer now, which is always a good thing.

 Here's a good example: Lake Kissimmee State Park.
 I've tent camped here in the past, but in the RV a park feels more like home.
 And having your home in a Florida State Park is incredible.

 If you haven't had a chance to check out Lake Kissimmee State Park, you really should add it to the list.
 Tents, popups, travel trailers and even the biggest of Class A RV's fit perfectly in two loops in the park's campground.
 Cell phone service is a little spotty here (not that it's a bad thing), but there's free wifi at the camp store.